-My name is Sierra Cowan and I am the 2016-2017 External Vice President.
-I am a junior from Baker College majoring in Biochemistry and Cell Biology and minoring in Neuroscience (Humanities and Social Sciences track).
-When I’m not VP-ing or slaving my life away in lab at Baylor, I like to browse french bulldog instagram accounts, lift weights, eat my weight in ice cream, watch Grey’s Anatomy, and listen to T. Swift albums on repeat.
+My name is Sierra Cowan and I am the 2017-2018 President!
+I am a senior from Baker College majoring in Biochemistry and Cell Biology and minoring in Neuroscience (Humanities and Social Sciences track).
+When I’m not doing all things MedHum or slaving my life away in my lab at Baylor, I like to browse french bulldog Instagram accounts, lift weights, eat my weight in ice cream, watch Spurs games, and listen to T. Swift albums on repeat.
 My favorite things about MedHum are coffee chats, Julia Chavez, and all of the opportunities I get to hear various perspectives about medicine and healthcare.
-I am so excited for the club this upcoming year and can’t wait to see how much more we grow on and off the Rice campus.
+I am so excited to lead the club this upcoming year and can’t wait to see how much more we grow on and off the Rice campus.

 Hello!
 I'm Miriam Shayeb, and I'm MedHum's External Vice President this year.
 Originally from Midland, Texas, I'm a junior at Will Rice majoring in English and Spanish.
 One of the topics that really interests me within the medical humanities is the history of medicine in the U.S. I enjoy researching public health in the postbellum South as well as the intersections of race and gender in medical treatment and medical professionalism in that era.
 I love being a part of MedHum and can't wait to see what the next year brings!